 High is to New York what wet is to Venice— the necessary condition that has become the romantic condition.
-To be up, and above, those still felt as imprisonment in too many office-closeted lives, can, with the addition or a breeze or an eccentricity, become an escape, a source of renewal, and even provide a feeling of belonging.
+To be up, and above, those still felt as imprisonment in too many office-closeted lives, can, with the addition of a breeze or an eccentricity, become an escape, a source of renewal, and even provide a feeling of belonging.
 In Manhattan, to look down is not always to look down on.
-It is a communal experience, with something of the feeling of sailors and the crows nest looking at other sailors, the Fellowship of the air—not avoiding the storm, exactly, but at least sharing the news of it early.
-Moguls in the spires of skyscrapers stare at other moguls, and millionaire actors wave across the park at other millionaire actors, and tourists go to the top of the World Trade Center to gays with binoculars at tourists in the crown of the Statue of Liberty, and, if people crowned the Brooklyn Bridge, it is not to jump but to admire the falcons’ scrape on one of the towers, an enviable home up high.
-When Superman is spotted in the sky above the city people think mildly that he might be something else, a bird or plane… The archaeology of Manhattan is reversed: the past and not buried in the ground but held up in the air on the upper floors.
-You see old things clearly: ghostly unlit Longchamps signs and forgotten Dec-Aztec Metal detailing an abandoned penthouse nightclubs.
-In New York the overhead viewpoint is curiously peaceful and nostalgic—the beautiful vista rather than the sublime. (the sublime vista is subterranean—the No. 6 train approaching the 14th St. station through the gloom, eyes on fire.)
+It is a communal experience, with something of the feeling of sailors and the crow’s nest looking at other sailors, a fellowship of the air—not avoiding the storm, exactly, but at least sharing the news of it early.
+Moguls in the spires of skyscrapers stare at other moguls, and millionaire actors wave across the Park at other millionaire actors, and tourists go to the top of the World Trade Center to gaze with binoculars at tourists in the crown of the Statue of Liberty, and, if people crowd the Brooklyn Bridge, it is not to jump but to admire the falcons’ scrape on one of the towers, an enviable home up high.
+When Superman is spotted in the sky above the city, people think mildly that he might be something else, a bird or plane… The archeology of Manhattan is reversed: the past and not buried in the ground but held up in the air, on the upper floors.
+You see old things clearly: ghostly unlit Longchamps signs and forgotten Deco-Aztec metal detailing and abandoned penthouse night clubs.
+In New York, the overhead viewpoint is curiously peaceful and nostalgic—the beautiful vista, rather than the sublime.
+(The sublime vista is subterranean—the No. 6 train approaching the Fourteenth Street station through the gloom, eyes on fire.)

 The most peaceful high place in New York right now is a stretch of viaduct called the High Line.
-The High Line is a derelict elevated railroad track, about two stories high, running a mile and a third along the western edge of the city, from 34th St. to Gansevoort St. It encloses about 8 acres, or half a million square feet, of taffy pulled, 32 foot wide horizontal space.
+The High Line is a derelict elevated railroad track, about two stories high, running a mile and a third along the western edge of the city, from Thirty-fourth Street to Gansevoort Street.
+It encloses about eight acres, or half a million square feet, of taffy pulled, thirty-to-fifty-foot-wide horizontal space.
 Many people who pass under it think that it is an old El track.
-In fact, it is, or was, a New York Central Railroad track, used for 50 years to convey goods from all over America to little shunting among the west side warehouses.
+In fact, it is, or was, a New York Central Railroad track, used for fifty years to convey goods from all over America to little shunting among the West Side warehouses.
 For more than two decades—ever since the last three carloads of frozen turkeys made their transit to Gansevoort Street—it has been under a provisional death sentence, condemned by the property owners caught in its shadow.
-But one thing or another has kept it from being torn down, and, just recently, it has become a gleam in the eye of some Westside do-gooders, who call themselves the Friends of the High Line, and who see it as a potential midair park!, Upper West Side quixotism that would leave the whole city carpeted with moss if left unchecked— but a lot of other local polls topped off by Senator Clinton, are all for it.
+But one thing or another has kept it from being torn down, and, just recently, it has become a gleam in the eye of some West Side do-gooders, who call themselves the Friends of the High Line, and who see it as a potential midair park.
+The Giuliani administration has been hostile to the project— the Mayor’s men apparently viewing it as exactly the kind of touchy-feely, hey, kids, let’s make that broken-down railroad into a park!
+Upper West Side quixotism that would leave the whole city carpeted with moss if left unchecked— but a lot of other local pols, topped off by Senator Clinton, are all for it.

-For the momentum the High Line has gone not to wrack and ruin but to seed: weeds and grasses and even small trees sprout from the track bed.
-There are irises and lamb’s ears and thistle-tuftled onion grass, white-flowering bushes and pink budded trees and grape hyacinths, and strange New York weeds that shoot straight up with the horizontal arms, as tough electrified.
-A single, improbable Christmas tree can be found there, and a flock od warblers have made themselves a home, too.
+For the moment, the High Line has gone not to wrack and ruin but to seed: weeds and grasses and even small trees sprout from the track bed.
+There are irises and lamb’s ears and thistle-tufted onion grass, white-flowering bushes and pink budded trees and grape hyacinths, and strange New York weeds that shoot straight up with the horizontal arms, as though electrified.
+A single, improbable Christmas tree can be found there, and a flock of warblers have made themselves a home, too.
 In one sheltered stretch between two tall buildings is a stand of hardwood trees.
 The High Line combines the appeal of those fantasies in which New York has returned to the wild with an almost Zen quality of measured, peaceful distance.